 Through your meaningful contribution, we may continue to support our community through sacred work that reaches beyond these walls and into the greater Brooklyn and Jewish communities.
 We welcome all levels of donation, whether one-time gifts, monthly donations, or multi-year gifts.

-The Annual Fund is where the need is greatest.
-It is our ‘general’ fund, and allows CBE the most flexibility in directing your contribution dollars.
-The Annual Fund is a critical source of income to CBE, helping us sustain our community throughout the year by ensuring that we may continue to offer diverse and innovative programming, worship services that elevate the spiritual experience for all who come through our doors, educational programs for all ages; social justice initiatives that help to improve the lives of those in need; and provide opportunities to deepen our connection with Israel.
-The Annual Fund provides important revenue to augment income from membership dues and supports the temple’s annual operating budget.
+The CBE Annual Appeal is a yearly campaign that provides unrestricted funds to support the congregation’s greatest needs in any given year.
+The Annual Appeal is a critical source of income to CBE, helping us sustain our community throughout the year by ensuring that we may continue to offer diverse and innovative programming, worship services that elevate the spiritual experience for all who come through our doors, educational programs for all ages; social justice initiatives that help to improve the lives of those in need; and provide opportunities to deepen our connection with Israel.
+The Annual Appeal provides important revenue to augment income from membership dues and supports the temple’s annual operating budget.

 Clergy Discretionary Funds

 Members of CBE regularly make contributions to the Rabbis’ and Cantors’ Discretionary Funds.
 Most often these donations are in honor of a family simcha – a wedding, a Bar/Bat Mitzvah, a baby naming or bris, or a special life cycle moment – or in memory of a loved one.
 Gifts to these funds may often be an expression of appreciation to the particular Rabbi, or Cantor, to further the Temple’s goals.
 All gifts to clergy discretionary funds are only used for charitable causes and to support the goals of our congregation.